kjitesh/test/README.md

 4) If the deployment to production causes problems, we will roll back to the previous build by referencing its tag:  http://stackoverflow.com/questions/18345115/how-do-you-revert-to-a-specific-tag-in-git

+5) To hotfix, push the changes to master and cherry-pick or merge them into the develop branch.

+6) By default, webdev.gettalent.com should be on the 'develop' branch and should have its latest commit.

 Booting up a new server instance